Monday, June 16, 2025

 The Business Competition

-Our business competition was a vibrant showcase of talent and innovation.
+Our business competition, which was kindly sponsored and mentored in conjunction with the lady staff of Brown Forman was a vibrant showcase of talent and innovation.
 The girls were tasked with developing a business plan, and they eagerly took on the challenge.
 Each team worked diligently to craft ideas that were not only creative but also practical for their communities.

 Learning Through the Process